moia-oss/aws-dynamodb-table-multi-gsis/README.md

 ## Test

-To test the construct, you can run the following command:
+To test the construct, you can run the following commands:

 ```bash
 npm install